pyvista/pyvista/joss/paper.md

 `vtki` wrapped objects have a suite of common filters ready for immediate use directly on the objects.
-These filters are commonly used algorithms in the VTK library that have been made more accessible by binding a method to control that algorithm directly onto all `vtki` datasets.
-These filtering algorithms are inherited by all dataset classes providing a shared set of functionality.
+These filters are commonly used algorithms in the VTK library that have been made more accessible by binding a method to control that algorithm directly onto all `vtki` datasets, providing a shared set of functionality.
 Through the use of these bound filtering methods, powerful VTK algorithms can be leveraged and controlled via keyword arguments designed to be intuitive for novice users.
 Figure 2 show examples of standard filtering algorithms.

 ![Examples of common filtering algorithms: A) threshold volume